wp-plugins/exif-remove-imagemagick/readme.txt

 You are allowed to use this service for legal activity only, this includes that you must have the explicit permission from the holder of rights to clean a file with this plugin!
+As of now, to prevent abuse, the eventually existing copyright information will be kept inside the cleaned image.
 To disable this plugin temporarily, just deactivate it within the Exif-Remove settings menu.
 Thanks.